Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Components of the Cascade

-The rejection cascade is based on the motivation that the number of occurrences of foreground detections is lesser compared to that of the background.
-The term rejection cascade was introduced first in the classic Viola Jones paper [~\cite{Viola}].
-In this rejection cascade the training phase produces a sequence of features with decreasing rates of negative rejections.
+The rejection cascade assumes that the frequency of occurrences of foreground detections is lesser than that of the background.
+This idea was first introduced in the classic Viola-Jones paper ~\cite{Viola}.
+For the rejection cascade the training phase produces a sequence of features with decreasing rates of negative rejections.
 In our case we arrange the different classifiers in increasing complexity to maximize the speed.
 We observe in practice that, this cascade would also produce decreasing rates of negative rejections.
 The critical difference in this rejection cascade is that the classifier in each level of the cascade is evolving over time.
 To make adaptation efficient we adapt only the active level of the cascade, thus resulting in only one active update at a time, and during a transition the parameters are updated.
-The performance of different rejection cascade elements is depicted in Figure 1.
-It depicts cascade elements with increasing complexity (and consequently accuracy) have higher performance.
-These times were obtained over 4 videos from the wallflowers data set by ~\cite{toyama} of different types of dynamic background.
-This by itself can stand for the possible amount of speedup that can be obtained when the Rejection Cascade is operated on pixels adaptively based on the nature of the pixel.
-In a similar observation we saw that the number of pixels (in each of these 4 videos) was distributed in different manner amongst the 4 levels.
-This is seen in figure 2.
-Thus we see that even though the number of pixels corresponding to dynamic nature of pixel varies with the nature of the video, there is greater number of pixels on an average corresponding to low complexity Cascade elements.
-The rejection cascade for background subtraction was formed by determining (same as in ~\cite{Viola}) the set of background pixel classifiers (or in our case models like attentional operator in Viola Jones) and is organized as a degenerate tree such that it has decreasing false positive rate as we proceed down the cascade.
-As we can see from the recall-precision graphs the False positive rates are decreasing as we proceed from Dominant Mean to Dominant Mean with Variance and finally GMM.
-Please refer to ~\cite{Benezeth}for a more comprehensive list of Recall-Precision Rates, it provides an idea of how the tree rates were determined and cascade arranged.
-The dominant modes mean and associated variances is updated according to the conventional Running Gaussian Average (RGA) Model as in equation 2.